Geometry of second adjointness for p-adic groups: Introduction

 \section{Introduction}

 Parabolic induction and restriction (Jacquet) functors play a fundamental role in representation theory of reductive $p$-adic groups.
 It follows directly from definitions that the parabolic induction functor is right adjoint to the Jacquet functor; we will call this adjointness the ordinary or Frobenius adjointness.
 It has been discovered by Casselman for admissible representations and generalized by Bernstein to arbitrary smooth representations that there is another non-obvious adjointness between the two functors.
 Namely, the parabolic induction functor turns out to be also {\em left} adjoint to Jacquet functor with respect to the opposite parabolic (we will refer to this as the second or Bernstein adjointness).
 This fact appears in unpublished notes of Bernstein \cite{Bern} (see also exposition in \cite{Rena}), we reprove it below.
 Rather than following the original strategy, our approach emphasizes the relation to geometry of the group and related spaces.
 More precisely, showing that two functors $\alpha$ and $\beta$ are adjoint amounts to providing morphisms between the identity functor and the compositions $\alpha \circ \beta$, $\beta\circ \alpha$ satisfying certain compatibilities.
 When $\alpha$, $\beta$ are Jacquet and parabolic induction functors, the arrow between the endo-functors of the category of representations of the Levi is easy to define, both for the ordinary and for the second adjointness.
 To describe the morphisms between the endo-functors of representations of $G$, recall that an endo-functor of a category of modules usually comes from a bimodule.
-This is so in our case, moreover, the bimodules can be realized as spaces of functions on a variety equipped with a $G\times G$-action.
+This is so in our case, moreover, the bimodules can be realized as spaces of functions\footnote{Here and elsewhere in the Introduction we ignore the difference between functions and measures, see the precise statement in section \ref{2ndadj}.} on a variety equipped with a $G\times G$-action.
 Thus showing adjointness amounts to providing a map between the function spaces satisfying certain properties.
 For the ordinary induction, this turns out to be the map from functions on the group to integral kernels acting on the universal principal series, i.e. on the space of functions on $G/U$.
 This well studied map (known as the orispheric transform) is given by an explicit correspondence.